Circular line (Taipei metropolitan area): Construction

 The initial section between and opened on 31 January 2020.
 On 5 May 2023, the Circular line was transferred from the Taipei Metro to the New Taipei Metro, with the fare structure still integrated with the Taipei Metro system, unlike light rail lines of the New Taipei Metro.

 Public art

 Unlike previous public art installations on the metro, it was decided that a smaller number of art pieces would be installed within the same budget, allowing for large-scale artwork.

 Across the above ground section of the line, Emmanuelle Moureaux (a Tokyo based French architect and designer) spread distinctive bold colours across infrastructure – including steel beams and pillars, noise barriers, 13 stations and platforms, a bridge over the Tamsui River, and the exterior and interior design of the train.

 The platforms, walls and ceilings of Banqiao station are decorated by French artist Daniel Buren, using regular, contrasting coloured stripes.

-Stations in operation
+Stations

-The western section of the line officially opened on 31 January 2020.